2007 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2007 Thomas Jefferson Presidential Dollar Value

 The 2007 James Madison Presidential Dollar concludes the inaugural year of the series, honoring the fourth president who served from 1809 to 1817.
-As the “Father of the Constitution,” Madison’s contributions to America’s founding framework make this issue particularly significant for type collectors.
+Madison earned the nickname “Father of the Constitution” for his central role in drafting both the U.S. Constitution and the Bill of Rights.

 2007-P James Madison Position A Presidential Dollar Price/Grade Chart